welcome to

 Our herd is on official milk test, and we also enjoyed having our herd appraised for the first time in August of 2022.
 We hope to continue to use these performance programs that ADGA offers, to help us better our herd going forward.

-We often have extra raw goats milk available from our does.
 Please message us if you are interested in purchasing from us!
 Raw milk sales are legal in Nebraska, but it must be picked up at the farm.

 Sleepytime Goats Butterscotch VVEV87